onejgordon/gaze_lanterns/README.md

 ## Setup

-Working on Unity 2018.3.6f1.
+Working on:

+* Unity 2018.3.6f1
+* Pupil Capture v1.10
+* SteamVR Plugin 2.2.0

 Not yet tested on other versions.

+If recordings are needed, make sure to set the path for recording files in the "2D Calibration to Lab" scene, under Pupil Manager > PupilGazeTracker > Inspector > Recording - Custom Path.

+Once connected, pressing 'r' should begin the recording.

 ## Useful Resources